 - Agoraphobia: 2%

-Anxiety is defined as the expectation of a future worry and is more connected to avoidance behavior and muscle tension.
+It is defined as the expectation of a future worry and is more connected to avoidance behavior and muscle tension.

 Fear is an emotional reaction to an instant hazard and is more connected to a fight or flight response – whether or not the person stays to fight or leaves to evade danger.

-Anxiety disorders can result in people trying to avoid circumstances that cause or aggravate their symptoms.
+The disorder can result in people trying to avoid circumstances that cause or aggravate their symptoms.
 Schoolwork, job performance, and personal relationships may be affected.

 Overall, for someone to be diagnosed with the disorder, the dread of having this mental health condition should hamper one’s capacity to function normally, and it must be way out of proportion in relation to the situation or perhaps age-inappropriate.